futantan/FTTimer/README.md

 # FTTimer
-Just a tiny library to make using NSTimer easier
+Just a tiny library to make using NSTimer easier without retain cycle